 Manufacturers add nitrates and nitrites to foods such as cured sandwich meats, bacon, salami or sausages to give them color and to prolong their shelf life.
 When added to processed foods in this way, both nitrates and nitrites can form nitrosamines in the body, which can increase your risk of developing cancer.

-These chemicals also contaminate drinking water because of nitrogen-based fertilizers as well as livestock and human waste.
+These chemicals also contaminate drinking water because of nitrogen-based fertilizers, as well as livestock and human waste.
 This is most dangerous for infants, who can develop a rare but serious condition known as methemoglobinemia, or “blue baby syndrome,” from drinking contaminated water.
-Nitrates and nitrites may also affect pregnancy outcomes.
-The EPA has more details about nitrite in drinking water here.
+Nitrate in tap water also increases the risk of cancer, as shown by the research from the National Cancer Institute.
+Read more about nitrite in drinking water here.

-Keep in mind that there’s a difference between the nitrates that are added to foods and those that occur naturally in produce such as spinach and celery.
+Research shows there’s a big difference between the nitrates that are added to foods as preservatives and those that occur naturally in produce such as spinach and celery.
 The naturally occurring nitrates in food come with vitamin C and other compounds that inhibit conversion into nitrosamines.
 There is no data to suggest that naturally occurring nitrates are harmful, so keep on eating those healthful foods.